 The firm will decide whether or not it wants to hire you based almost exclusively on how well you do during your interviews.
 However, legal-hiring organizations, especially law firms, never want to hire losers.
-During any law interview, your job is to convince the legal-hiring organization that you are not a loser.
+Your job during any law interview is to convince the legal-hiring organization that you are not a loser.